BenWeekes/agora-gstreamer/README.md

 PiL: gnueabihf (?)

-## creating and installing a binary release:
+## Creating and installing a binary release:

 To create a binary release: